AaronWard/tauri-projects/README.md

 15. Setting up a tauri 2 project for the first time with `npm create tauri-app@latest -- --beta`.
 Using `WebviewUrl` to load in 3 different webviews within the one app.
 Also have a button on the frontend which can open up another `.app` file.
 16. My attempt of extending example15 with an "embedded" app window - tried overlaying the window of the binary when run on top desktop application host window and track the side of the host window so i can be programtically resized.
 Didn't work as planned

-17. Building a `vue` application as WASM.
-18. Embedding a WASM as a webview within a host tauri application.
+17. Embedding a WASM as a webview within a host tauri vue application - also included rust WASM backend function to be called from JS frontend.
+NOTE: html is rended using `web_sys`.
-19.
+18.